 Old Man's Beard, Usnea, is a lichen not to be confused with Spanish Moss.
 It grows world wide and has been used medicinally for thousands of years as an antibiotic and antifungal.

-The lichen, depending upon its growing conditions can produce a yellow to orange dye bath with boiling water.Continue to 29 of 36 below.
+The lichen, depending upon its growing conditions, can produce a yellow to orange dye bath when boiled with water.Continue to 29 of 36 below.

 29 of 36

-Oregon Grape, Mahonia, is an evergreen shrubs in the family Berberidaceae, native to eastern Asia, the Himalaya, North America and Central America.
+Oregon Grape, Mahonia, is an evergreen shrub native to eastern Asia, the Himalaya, North America, and Central America.
 It is found both wild and cultivated for landscapes.
-They produce yellow flowers in autumn, winter and early spring and blue-black berries that resemble grapes.
+It produces yellow flowers in autumn, winter, and early spring and blue-black berries that resemble grapes.

 It is the roots that will produce a yellow dye when boiled with water.Continue to 30 of 36 below.